FSAs Are a Use-It-or-Lose-It Way to Save Money on Medical Expenses—Here’s What You Need to Know Before You Use Yours

 FSAs are typically provided with lower-deductible health insurance plans, though employers can choose whether they want to offer FSAs.
 You can also choose not to contribute to your FSA.
 If you do opt into an FSA, you can contribute a certain amount of money to the account with every paycheck.
 This money will be automatically deducted from your pay and placed in the account.
 Some employers will even make contributions to employees’ FSAs as part of the overall healthcare package to encourage people to contribute to and use these accounts: sweetening the pot, according to Waters.

-The most important thing to remember with FSAs is that those funds are use it or lose it: You must spend all money placed in an FSA by the end of the calendar year.
+The most important thing to remember with FSAs is that those funds are use-it-or-lose-it: You must spend all money placed in an FSA by the end of the calendar year.
 If you don’t, that money disappears.
-Some employers can choose to allow a grace period of up to two and a half months in the following year for employees to use FSA funds, or they can allow employees to carry over up to $500 of FSA funds into the next year, but not both.
+Some employers can choose to allow a grace period of up to two-and-a-half months in the following year for employees to use FSA funds or they can allow employees to carry over up to $550 of FSA funds into the next year (beginning 2021, up $50 from the 2020 carryover limit), but not both.
 This policy means many people scramble to use their FSA funds at the end of every year by booking non-essential appointments, purchasing new glasses, getting massages, or incurring other expenses they can pay for with remaining FSA dollars.
 It also means using an FSA to support your emergency fund isn’t a great idea: If you’re lucky and no medical emergency occurs in the calendar year, those savings disappear.

 An FSA won’t lower the actual costs of your healthcare expenses.
 Its real money-saving benefit comes from tax savings: Your contributions to an FSA are pre-tax, meaning they lower your taxable income, saving you money on taxes in the long-run.
 Contributing to an FSA will lower your take-home pay, but it will also lower the amount withheld for taxes—and you’ll have money ready to be used for healthcare expenses when you need it.

-For 2020, FSA contributions are limited to $2,750 for the calendar year, the IRS announced last November.
+For 2021, FSA contributions are limited to $2,750 for the calendar year.
 FSA participants cannot contribute more than that to the account for extra tax savings.
 Also, it’s worth noting that participants commit to their regular contribution amounts at the beginning of the year: Unless you have a qualified status change, such as a loss of employment, marriage, or birth of a child, you cannot change your contribution amounts until the next year.

 Now that you know all about FSAs, you may be wondering: Should you opt into an FSA?
 First, remember that FSAs are employer-offered based on your health insurance plan: If your employer doesn’t offer an FSA, you don’t have much of a choice.